 Now, are you someone that has had it with the topic of self-care?
 Does just the mention of this topic make you cringe a little?
 I don't blame you resenting the notion that some outsider who doesn't know what you are dealing with every day is suggesting that you add one more thing to that to-do list, even if it is self-care.
 Isn't that the problem in the first place: that you just can't add one more thing to your to-do list?
-So, it makes sense you find it unbearable to hear about self-care when it feels so out of reach.
+So, it makes sense if you find it unbearable to hear about self-care when it feels so out of reach.

 Realistically, how can you address your own need for self-care, and nurturing?
 How do you re-awaken the sense of satisfaction and fulfillment from those seemingly monotonous daily tasks that you engage in to maintain your current responsibilities?
 How can you recognize and honor the significance of all that you invest to care for what matters in your life?
-How in fact do you find those pockets of comfort, relaxation, fun, curiosity, intellectual challenge, and joy when you are wrung out simply meeting your daily demands?
+How t do make time for comfort, relaxation, and joy when you are burnt out simply meeting your daily demands?
 This is what we hope to explore a little bit further today.
 So, you're burnt out?
 OK, we hear you, and we know you are not alone.

-We are living in a time and in a culture where many of us struggle to find meaning, fulfillment, happiness, and balance while trying to keep pace with the demands of modern life.
+We are living in a time and in a culture where many of us struggle to find meaning, fulfillment, and balance while trying to keep pace with the demands of modern life.
 Not only are you grappling with these demands, but as a Veteran caregiver you also have the added demands that come with caring for an ill or injured loved one.

 There may be some small consolation in knowing you aren't alone in this experience.
 At a minimum it confirms your experience is not unique and that maybe, because others in your position are suffering similarly, there is some understandable reason for it.
-So instead of blaming yourself for not keeping up, it helps to know there is some validity to your challenge.
+So instead of blaming yourself for not keeping up, it helps to know there is validity to your challenge.

-It may be possible, if you could just unravel the path that got you to this place, to find a new route that could bring you to a better place.
-Maybe if you could recognize all that you are expecting of yourself and all the demands that are being expected of you, that at a minimum, you might have greater compassion for yourself.
-Certainly, any struggle that is faced with a degree of kindness and compassion for yourself, right off the bat, is going to feel a whole lot different than when you are beating yourself and everyone else up as you go.
+It may be possible, if you could just unravel the path that led you to this place, to find a new route that could bring you to a better place.
+Maybe if you could recognize all that you are expecting of yourself and all the demands that are being expected of you, you might have greater compassion for yourself.
+Certainly, any struggle that is faced with a degree of kindness and compassion for yourself, is going to feel a whole lot different than when you are beating yourself and everyone else up as you go.

-So, let's first start by looking at all the potential valid factors that have contributed to you finding yourself in this place of being depleted.
-Let's look at what contributes to the drain on your energy, depleting you emotionally, or taking you off balance.
+So, let's first start by looking at all the potential factors that have contributed to you finding yourself in this place of being depleted.
+Let's look at what contributes to the drain on your energy, or keeping you off balance.
 Let's identify what has dimmed the sparks of lightheartedness and joy.
 Let's explore how the responsibilities that you have invested yourself in have lost their sense of meaning and fulfillment.
-Let's actually look at the reality of the investment of time, energy, thought, and heart you put forth on any given day to meet the demands that you have on your plate.
+Let's look at the investment of time, energy, and thought you put forth on any given day to manage all you have to do.